 Q. Is there a dress code for sixth form?

 A. Yes.
 You are reminded that Sixth Form students remain part of an 11-18 school.
-You are required to exercise discretion in your choice of clothing and avoid extreme fashions that are inappropriate to a school environment.
 Please see the Sixth Form Dress Code page.
 Sixth Form Tutors and Senior Staff reserve the right to make decisions about the suitability of appearance if difficulties arise.
 The Head Teacher will act as the final arbiter.
 This requirement continues to apply throughout the academic years, including all examination periods.

 Q. Will I have to sign a contract?